awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/docs/windows.md

+#### Installing GStreamer
+Install GStreamer and GStreamer development from https://gstreamer.freedesktop.org/download/

+Make sure when install that you do a full install, the standard install is missing important elements like `x264enc`

 ##### Discovering available devices:

 Run the command `gst-device-monitor-1.0` to discover available devices.
 A sample output of the command looks like following: